 Jo Jenkins is a host and the producer for Bainbridge Outdoors.
 An architect whose work focuses on green building consulting for residential and commercial projects throughout the Pacific Northwest, Jo loves listening to podcasts while exploring the parks and forests of Bainbridge.

 John Fossett is a host and the producer for Arts & Artists on Bainbridge.
 He spends his time biking, playing music, and working at the Bainbridge Island Library.

 John McKenzie is a videographer and video instructor.
 A former organizational consultant, he is secretary for the Media Arts & BCB Steering Committee.
 Since moving to Bainbridge in 2011, he and his wife Judy have volunteered for several non-profits, facilitating strategic planning and creating promotional and event videos.

-Justin Lynn is an actor, a singer, and our newest BCB host.
+Justin Lynn is an actor, a singer, a graduate of Bainbridge High School, and our newest BCB host.

 Reed Price is the director of the Bainbridge Island Senior Center.
 A former news editor, he does occasional hosting and audio tech work for BCB, often on subjects relating to senior citizens.
 You can reach him at Reed@biseniorcenter.org.

 Sandy Schubach is a BCB host.
 She has been volunteering on Bainbridge for 20 years, and has served on boards for several nonprofits.
 When she’s not in a meeting or in the studio you can usually find her in her garden, on her bike, or in her kayak on Eagle Harbor.